Some of our graduates talk about their experiences at the University of Edinburgh and where their degree has led them.

 Professor Andrew Blake is the first Director of the Alan Turing Institute, the UK’s national institute for data science.

-Olise Okpala tells us why he chose Edinburgh to do his Masters Degree.
+Olise Okpala tells us why he chose Edinburgh to do his Masters Degree in Computer Science.

 Grigori Fursin shares how the city and the university helped to shape his personal and professional life.

 Peter achieved a BSc (Hons) in Artificial Intelligence and Computer Science and went on to do his PhD at Informatics too.

 Stuart shares with us how his studies at Edinburgh helped shape his life.

 MSc graduate Chris Ellis tells us about his reasons for studying at the School of Informatics.

 Iain Wallace graduated with a PhD from the School of Informatics in 2010.